arca-dpss/course-psychopy3/README.md

 # README

-Template ARCA course
+Psychopy3 ARCA course

-See the githubpage at https://arca-dpss.github.io/course-template
+See the githubpage at https://arca-dpss.github.io/course-psychopy3

 # Introduction